rust-lang/rfcs/text/0000-simple_unwind_annotation.md

 By default, Rust assumes that an external function imported with `extern "C" {
-... }` cannot unwind, and Rust will abort if a panic would propagate out of a Rust function with a non-"Rust" ABI ("`extern`") specification.
+... }` cannot unwind, and Rust will abort if a panic would propagate out of a Rust function with a non-"Rust" ABI ("`extern "ABI" fn`") specification.
 If you specify the `#[unwind(allowed)]` attribute on a function with a non-"Rust" ABI, Rust will instead allow an unwind (such as a panic) to proceed through that function boundary using Rust's normal unwind mechanism.
 This may potentially allow Rust